miriambt/ConvexPoligon/README.md

 ## Running the tests

 If you are looking forward to seeing an example of the implementation of the class, you have three tests available in the subdirectory named "input".
-Moreover, if you would like to check how the output of the runned tests matches the expected output, you can write the following command line in the konsole: $ bash runTest.sh.
+Moreover, if you would like to check how the output of the run tests matches the expected output, you can write the following command line in the console: $ bash runTest.sh.
 Make sure you're in the directory /ConvexPolygon.
-This way, you will see a printed line saying the test succedeed in case the output of the input is as expected.
+This way, you will see a printed line saying the test succeeded in case the output of the input is as expected.
 On the contrary, you will see a line saying the test failed.